Ink & Insight

 What Editing Taught Me About Treating My Writer Self with Kindness

 Editing taught me something I didn’t expect: I was speaking to myself in ways I would never speak to another writer.
-When I began offering my own creative self the same kindness I give my clients, my writing opened up in ways perfectionism never allowed.
+Learning to shift that inner voice changed my writing life and my creative heart.

 How I Became an Artist